About the University

 - Carnegie Classification: Comprehensive Doctoral; Research Universities - Very High Research Activity

-- Class Offerings: Courses offered in Arts and Humanities, Business Administration, Education, Engineering and Computer Science, Health and Public Affairs, Hospitality Management, Medicine, Nursing, Optics and Photonics and Sciences are offered at night, online and at UCF's regional campuses.
+- Class Offerings: Courses offered in Arts and Humanities, Business Administration, Education and Human Performance, Engineering and Computer Science, Graduate Studies, Health and Public Affairs, Hospitality Management, Medicine, Nursing, Optics and Photonics, and Sciences are offered at night, online and at UCF's regional campuses.

 About UCF Graduate Students

 - Average Age of Graduate Students.
-Spring 2013: Approximately 31 years old
+Spring 2015: 32 years old

 - American Indian or Alaskan Native - Less than 1 percent